emtee40/SurvivalManual-wiki/Apps.md

 [CoolReader](https://f-droid.org/repository/browse/?fdfilter=coolreader&fdid=org.coolreader) is a libre app available from F-Droid.org to read ePub books (and also : FB2, TXT, RTF, TCR, HTML and CHM formats).

-Every phone is equipped with enough storage memory to hold thousands of text books, and many are already came up to the public domain.
-The [Gutemberg Project](https://www.gutenberg.org/) has already gathered 53 000 of them for instance, and there's a top 100 selection to help you making your choice.
+Every phone is equipped with enough storage memory to hold thousands of text books, and many are already in the public domain.
+The [Gutenberg Project](https://www.gutenberg.org/) has already gathered over 56,000 of them for instance, and there's a top 100 selection to help you make your choice.

-### Offline dictionary and translation dictionnaries
+### Offline dictionary and translation dictionaries

 Install an offline working dictionary and install the languages that you are most likely to face.